RevealBi/Documentation/en/javascript/getting-started-aspnet.md

-# Getting Started with Reveal SDK - ASP.NET
+# Getting Started with Reveal SDK for ASP.NET

 ## Step 1 - Create a New ASP.NET Web App